Police formed human chain to reach boys who fell into frozen lake, inquest hears

 An inquest at Birmingham and Solihull Coroner’s Court in Birmingham on Friday heard emotional family tributes to the four boys, who died in hospital after they were rescued from the water by firefighters.

-Jack and Thomas both died at Birmingham Heartlands Hospital on December 11, while Finlay and Samuel both died at Birmingham Children’s Hospital on December 12 and December 14 respectively.
+Jack and Tom both died at Birmingham Heartlands Hospital on December 11, while Fin and Sam both died at Birmingham Children’s Hospital on December 12 and December 14 respectively.

 Detective Inspector James Edmonds from West Midlands Police described how officers first arrived on the scene at 2.43pm after receiving multiple 999 calls, the first coming in at 2.34pm.

-Despite advice not to enter the water because of the effect the cold would have on them, the officers decided to form a human chain from the edge of the bank to try and reach the area where they believed the boys had fallen in, using their fists and batons to break through the ice.
+Despite advice not to enter the water because of the effect the cold would have on them, the officers decided to form a human chain from the edge of the bank to try and reach the area where they believed the boys had fallen in, taking off their belts and body armour and using their fists and batons to break through the ice.

 DI Edmonds said: “The boys were not visible as they were under the water.
 Officers made the decision to enter the lake.